firstname.lastname@example.org t:01726 843750

-run Victorian house situated a few minutes walk from the
+breakfast establishment, set in a Victorian house situated a few

-centre of the 14th Century picturesque working fishing village
+minutes’ walk from the centre of the 14th Century picturesque working

 of the village and miles of Cornish coastline.